AmeyaDolas/Machine-learning-on-churn_modelling-dataset/README.md

 To see input dataset for which output is to be predicted : Click on cmtopredict.csv

-To see the Python coding file : Click on Machine-Learning-on-churn_modelling_dataset
+To see the Python coding file : Click on Machine Learning on Churn_modelling_dataset